 Hawaii is obviously an island, which encouraged legislators to craft laws to protect the state from COVID-19.
 Wisconsin doesn’t have a similar law, and certainly didn’t face a similar COVID situation as Hawaii.
 But acting in this manner must be a crime, right?
 It sure is.
 Federal law expressly prohibits these actions.
 State law requires a bit more creativity.

 Whether or not it’s a crime, a fake vaccine card is problematic for various reasons.
-If you face any kind of state criminal charge, contact Meyer Van Severen, S.C. immediately.
+If you face any kind of state criminal charge, contact Van Severen Law Office immediately.
 We’re a top criminal defense law firm employing some of the best criminal defense attorneys in Wisconsin.
 Contact us at (414) 270-0202 and let’s talk about your charges.

 Potential state charge: forgery

 Firstly, state prosecutors could start off with forgery charges.
 Forgery is a Class A misdemeanor, meaning the maximum penalty is 9 months jail, $10,000.00 in fines, or both.
 A Class A misdemeanor is only a misdemeanor, but it’s the most serious one.
 9 months in jail is certainly a long time, and that result becomes more likely during a global pandemic.

 Section 943.38(3) of the Wisconsin Statutes prohibits forgery.
 The statute indicates:

 (3) Whoever, with intent to defraud, does any of the following is guilty of a Class A misdemeanor:(a)….(b) Falsely makes or alters any writing of a kind commonly relied upon for the purpose of identification or recommendation; …